| Compiled August 1998 by Environmentally

 Today, PL is the county's largest user of herbicides.

-of California's largest native Coho Salmon populations, until recently.
-In
+oneof California's largest native Coho Salmon populations, until recently.

 River Timber.
 Emmerson is the largest land owner in California and has